Kulis Air National Guard Base

 Kulis Air National Guard Base was a National Guard of the United States facility in Anchorage, Alaska.
 The 127 acre facility adjacent to and south of Ted Stevens International Airport was home to the 176th Wing of the Alaska Air National Guard until that unit moved to Joint Base Elmendorf-Richardson (in an area now known colloquially as Camp Kulis) in February 2011.
-The property thereafter reverted to ownership by the State of Alaska, which as of April 2011 had not yet announced plans for the property.
+The property thereafter reverted to ownership by the State of Alaska.